V12 Headline New Features

-Scroll through this document to see a description of all the new features, or click the links below as a short-cut
+Scroll through this document to see a description of new features since v11, or click the links below as a short-cut

 to any topic of interest.
 Improvements added in the July and November 2016 updates (as part of our Update